fbpx

 Our deliberate intentions and goals keep our mind from running ‘wild’, they provide supervision and structure and help us live our life on purpose.

-The process of goal-setting – Some tips
+The process of goal-setting – 6 tips that help you achieve what you want:

 1. Choose a goal – even if you don’t have one.